edwardkslam/australian_seasonal_flu/README.md

 "reference_strain" = "assumed_antigenic_variant" of submitted specimen \
 "epi_alarm" = Y (above-baseline levels of epidemic activity detected) / N \
 "start" = Fortnight in which above-baseline levels of activity is first detected \
+"end" = Fortnight in which above-baseline levels of activity is last detected \
 "epi_counts" = Total Number of specimens collected over the period of epidemic-levels of activity (as defined by algorithm) \
 "incidence_per_mil" = "epi_counts" divided by the city-specific Annual Estimated Resident Population \
 "epi_fractional_counts" = "epi_counts" divided by total "epi_counts" across epidemics of all subtypes in that "city" and "year" \